EthanHolleman/plasmid-VR-design/README.md

 causing this as the double printing is not limited to sequence but any string that is passed to `ggparagraph` and then plotted in that position.

+## Known bugs

+- R script `plot.R` generates an extra blank page for each plot
+- R script `plot.R` duplicates nucleotide sequence when rendered to page using `ggparagraph`.
+This occurs for *any* string not just the nucleotide seq.